On the surface, NASA's storied space shuttles appear to be priceless, but there is a very real price tag associated with the iconic winged spaceships.

 "Endeavour was cheaper because we utilized existing spare components from previous vehicle contracts," Herring said.
 "It was $1.8 billion in 1987 dollars – a single funding infusion from the Department of Defense."

-That equates to about $3.5 billion by today's dollar value.
+That equates to approximately $3.5 billion by today's dollar value.
 All together, the three shuttles are worth about $15.7 billion dollars – not bad for vehicles that have enthused such awe and inspiration for decades.

 The shuttle Endeavour will make its final launch in late April with Atlantis to follow in late June.
-Both shuttle missions are bound for the International Space Station, where their astronaut crews will deliver new experiments, equipment and supplies.
+Both shuttle missions are bound to the International Space Station, where their astronaut crews will deliver new experiments, equipment and supplies.